b310-digital/better-hotkeys-for-zoho-crm/README.md

-# Zoho CRM Hotkeys as Chrome Browser Extension
+# Hotkeys for Zoho CRM as Chrome Browser Extension

 ## Development